salzman-lab/SPLASH/README.md

 If paired end sequencing data is being used, please only use files from only Read 1 or files from only Read 2.

-In this example samplesheet, 4 fastq files are being analyzed to compare 2 experimental groups.
+In this example samplesheet, 4 fastq files are being analyzed in supervised mode.
 ```
 /data/file1.fastq.gz,1
 /data/file2.fastq.gz,1
 /data/file3.fastq.gz,2
 /data/file4.fastq.gz,2
 ```
-In this example samplesheet, 4 fastq files are being analyzed, without comparing any experimental groups.
+In this example samplesheet, 4 fastq files are being analyzed, in unsupervised mode.
 ```
 /data/file1.fastq.gz
 /data/file2.fastq.gz